oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_connection_actions_module.rst

 ..
 Description

 - Perform actions on a DatabaseToolsConnection resource in Oracle Cloud Infrastructure
-- For *action=change_compartment*, moves a DatabaseToolsConnection into a different compartment within the same tenancy.
+- For *action=change_compartment*, moves the specified Database Tools connection to a different compartment in the same tenancy.
 For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
-- For *action=validate*, validate the DatabaseToolsConnection information details by establishing a connection to the database.
+- For *action=validate*, validates the Database Tools connection details by establishing a connection to the database.

 ..
 Aliases